UNICORE-EU/unicore-docs/source/user-docs/rest-api/workflow-description/index.rst

 - ``eval(expr)`` Evaluates the expression *expr* in Groovy syntax, which must evaluate to a boolean.
 The expression may contain workflow variables.

-- ``exitCodeEquals(activityID, value)`` Allows to compare the exit code of the Grid job associated with the Activity identified by *activityID* to *value*.
+- ``exitCodeEquals(activityID, value)`` Allows to compare the exit code of the UNICORE job associated with the Activity identified by *activityID* to *value*.

-- ``exitCodeNotEquals(activityID, value)`` Allows to check the exit code of the Grid job associated with the Activity identified by *activityID*, and check that it is different from *value*.
+- ``exitCodeNotEquals(activityID, value)`` Allows to check the exit code of the UNICORE job associated with the Activity identified by *activityID*, and check that it is different from *value*.

-- ``fileExists(activityID, fileName)`` Checks that the working directory of the Grid job associated with the given Activity contains a file *fileName*
+- ``fileExists(activityID, fileName)`` Checks that the working directory of the UNICORE job associated with the given Activity contains a file *fileName*

-- ``fileLengthGreaterThanZero(activityID, fileName)`` Checks that the working directory of the Grid job associated with the given Activity contains the named file, which has a non-zero length.
+- ``fileLengthGreaterThanZero(activityID, fileName)`` Checks that the working directory of the UNICORE job associated with the given Activity contains the named file, which has a non-zero length.

 - ``before(time)`` and ``after(time)`` check whether the current time is before or after the